 A recent article titled “Righting Civil Wrongs” sadly describes how the poor, minority residents of communities throughout the United States have been left with no choice but to sue their government (the US EPA, specifically).
-Years ago, these residents formally claimed that they were the victims of environmental racism-for example, because government had permitted a local landfill to continue to expand into their neighborhood.
+Years ago, these residents formally claimed that they were the victims of environmental racism because the government had permitted a local landfill to continue to expand into their neighborhood.
 By law, the US EPA is required to respond to these serious claims (they are claims of Civil Rights violations, after all) within 180 days, to say whether it agrees that environmental racism is at work.
 However, some of these residents have been waiting up to 20 years for an answer, and still do not have one.

 So they are suing their government just to get an answer.
-Represented by an extraordinarily dedicated lawyer named Marianne Engelman Lado, they are asking that their government not only obey the law, but, more fundamentally, acknowledge their basic humanity.
+Represented by an extraordinarily dedicated lawyer named Marianne Engelman Lado, they are asking that their government not only obey the law but, more fundamentally, acknowledge their basic humanity.

 Of course, to make someone wait decades for the answer to their question is in itself an answer.
 It says: “We don’t believe you”.
 Or worse: “We don’t think you’re important enough to get you an answer…..even though the law says that we have to.”
 The EPA would rather ignore the law than get them an answer.
 What does this say?
 Worse, the EPA’s statistics reveal how it is, literally, impossible to get the EPA to take you seriously if you claim to be the victim of environmental racism.
-In the 22 year history of the EPA’s Office of Civil Rights, while nearly 300 complaints of environmental racism have been filed, not a single one-not a single one-has resulted in a finding of a civil rights violation.
+In the 22 year history of the EPA’s Office of Civil Rights, while nearly 300 complaints of environmental racism have been filed, not a single one, not a single one, has resulted in a finding of a civil rights violation.

 So, that must mean that we don’t have an environmental racism problem in America, right?
 Hardly.

-In 17+ years representing thousands of families against the companies that contaminated their air and water, I’ve learned this truth: wealthy, white people don’t have contaminated air and water…..or, if the ever do, they don’t have it for long.
+In 17+ years representing thousands of families against the companies that contaminated their air and water, I’ve learned this truth: wealthy, white people don’t have contaminated air and water…..or, if they ever do, they don’t have it for long.

 Many of my cases are about a company that, years ago, dumped toxic chemicals out the back door, and a generation or two later, those chemicals have infiltrated the water supply of the neighborhood across the street, or down the road.
-Some of my cases are about corporate and government officials who illegally allowed the dumping of industrial waste into an un-lined landfill, with the result that area groundwater was ruined for decades, and yet the landfill was granted more permits to expand its operations ever closer to where people live.
+Some of my cases are about corporate and government officials who illegally allowed the dumping of industrial waste into an unlined landfill, with the result that area groundwater was ruined for decades, and yet the landfill was granted more permits to expand its operations ever closer to where people live.

 The victims of these reckless practices have a striking similarity.
 They are mostly poor.
 Often they are African American or Latino.
 They were young families raising children many years ago when, unbeknownst to them, the illegal chemical dumping started.
 And now, as they find out about just how badly they have been treated, they are retirees (if they are even still alive).
 Some may have even worked for the very company that was so callously poisoning their environment.
 They didn’t ask for any of this.
 They didn’t know about any of this.
 They just wanted to work hard and raise their children, like everyone else.
 And they trusted that the powerful companies and government in their communities would watch out for them.